pozh/ccnquotes/README.md

 ## API Specification

 All the data is persisted in the `db.json` file located at the root of the repository.
-The api is built using [json-server](https://github.com/typicode/json-server)
+The API is built using [json-server](https://github.com/typicode/json-server)

 ### Data model